SabrinaRoss/Simple-Shell-Interpreter/README.md

 This project was developed as coursework for CSC360 (Operating Systems) at the University of Victoria (Summer 2025).

-Starter files, such as `inf.c`, `args.c` and `sample.c`', were provided by the UVic course team.
+Starter files, such as `inf.c`, `args.c` and `sample.c`, were provided by the UVic course team.
 All other code is original unless otherwise stated.